bob-ros2/dindbox/README.md

 This configuration instructs a tool runner to:
 - Execute the `docker_mcp_server` command within its environment.
-- Set the `DOCKER_HOST` environment variable to connect to our containerized Docker daemon via SSH.
+- Set the `DOCKER_HOST` environment variable to connect to the containerized Docker daemon via SSH.
+To connect to your local Docker daemon instead, simply omit the env section.
 - Communicate with the server using standard I/O (`stdio`).

 ## Development